Joc Pederson Player Props: Giants vs. Cardinals

 Joc Pederson At The Plate

-- Pederson is batting .250 with two doubles, a triple, two home runs and nine walks.
+- Pederson has two doubles, a triple, two home runs and nine walks while batting .250.

-- In eight of 12 games this season, Pederson has picked up at least one hit, including one game with multiple hits.
+- In nine of 13 games this season, Pederson has picked up at least one hit, including one game with multiple hits.

-- He has gone deep in two of 12 games played this season, and in 4.4% of his plate appearances.
+- He has homered in two of 13 games played this year, and in 4.1% of his plate appearances.

-- Pederson has picked up an RBI in 58.3% of his games this year, with more than one RBI in 25.0% of his games.
+- In 53.8% of his games this season, Pederson has notched at least one RBI.
+In three of those games (23.1%) he recorded more than one RBI.

-- He has scored at least once four times this season (33.3%), including one multi-run game.
+- In five of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.